 LP/vinyl sales - additional information

 The LP market, while growing, is still a niche market.
-The number of vinyl records shipped in 2015 totals less than ten percent of the number of CDs, partially due to the market for vinyl consisting mainly of DJs, collectors, and audiophiles.
+The number of vinyl records shipped in 2017 is significantly less than the number of CDs, partially due to the market for vinyl consisting mainly of DJs, collectors, and audiophiles.
 DJs prefer the LP to most other formats due to its versatility and the ability to directly manipulate the record.
 Many audiophiles and collectors argue that the sound quality of the vinyl record is better than that of digitally recorded music, and new releases of older albums, such as those by the Beatles and Jimi Hendrix, are particularly popular.
 Modern artists from Mumford & Sons to Justin Timberlake also utilize the LP format.
-Adele's comeback album '25' sold a total of 58 thousand units on vinyl in 2016.
+Ed Sheeran's album ''Divide" sold a total of 62 thousand units on vinyl in 2017.